SimonBirrell/robotlux-rails/README.md

 Right now it contains a fairly crappy temporary admin theme called Piluku with a lot of cruft.
 Beyond that, the Rails part currently does little.

-The client-side JavaScript app uses the following frameworks:
+The client-side JavaScript app is called "luxclient" and lives in /app/assets/javascripts/luxclient

+LuxClient uses the following frameworks:
 - d3 for data visualization
 - SVG for general rendering
 - three.js for 3D graphics